ecj2/kaku/README.md

 ## Kaku
-Kaku is a simple, lightweight Weblog content management system written in PHP.
-It was designed to run well on older hardware, such as the Raspberry Pi.
+Kaku is a lightweight content management system written in PHP.
+It was designed to facilitate managing blogs and to run well on older hardware, such as the Raspberry Pi.

-## License
-See [LICENSE.md](LICENSE.md) for license rights and limitations.

 ## Installation
-Edit the database configurations in `core/includes/configuration.php`, then view `index.php` in a Web browser.
-Tables will be created automatically.
-If errors appear, check your database configurations and run `index.php` again.
-If no errors appear, you have successfully installed Kaku, and are free to delete `core/includes/install.php`.
+Clone Kaku onto your Web server, configure your database settings in `core/includes/configuration.php`, and then view the index of your blog in a Web browser.
+That is all there is to it.

-## Pretty URLs
+## URL Rewrite
 In order to use Kaku with pretty URLs, you will need to configure your Web server accordingly.

 On Nginx, use the following for your Kaku directory: